benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

 task.spawn(function()
     while alive do
+        if esp.enabled then
             for _, targetPlayer in ipairs(Players:GetPlayers()) do
                 if targetPlayer ~= player
                     and targetPlayer.Character then

                     local highlight =
                         esp.highlights[targetPlayer]

                     if not highlight
                         or not highlight.Parent
                         or highlight.Adornee ~= targetPlayer.Character then

                         addPlayerESP(targetPlayer)

                         highlight =
                             esp.highlights[targetPlayer]
                     end

                     if highlight then
                         local color =
                             getRoleColor(targetPlayer)

                         highlight.FillColor = color
                         highlight.OutlineColor = color
                         highlight.Enabled = true
+                    end
                 end
             end
         end